Why teachers can use mancala boards in classrooms

 Can I use Toguz Arena in my classroom?

 Yes.
-All five mancala variants are free to play in your browser.
-No download or registration is needed.
+Supported mancala variants are available in the browser with no app download required.
 Teachers can project the board for demonstrations, let students practice against bots, and use the platform as a homework supplement to physical board play.